soerenengels/recherche-plattform/README.md

 ### Navigation UX

-- decouple navigation from router-view, so that after a click the navigation stays stable
+- decouple navigation from router-view, so that after a click the navigation stays stable (or: https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView)

 ### Accessibility & Internationalization